pritom169/KTR-UniBam/Lecture-2/exam-questions.md

       requests.

 - HTTP uses TCP
     - HTTP clients open a TCP connection using a web server on port 80 whether through browser or other device.
     - One or more HTTP messages are exchanged between a client and server.
     - Then TCP connection is closed.

 - HTTP is "stateless"
     - the server maintains no information about past client requests.
 > Now you might ask why is that.
 Because, the protocols that hold previous states have to go through a rigorous process of cleaning previous statues, if one state in between fails.

+## HTTP Questions
-8. Tell me the difference in Persistent and Non-Persistent HTTP.
-This question is also the answer between HTTP/1.1 and HTTP/1.0.
+### 8. Tell me the difference in Persistent and Non-Persistent HTTP.
+This question
+is also the answer between HTTP/1.1 and HTTP/1.0.

 - **Persistent TCP (HTTP/1.1)**:
     - **Connection**: The TCP connection remains open after sending a response, allowing multiple requests and responses between the same client and server over the same connection.
     - **Round Trip Times (RTTs)**: Only (one RTT + file transmission time) is needed for all referenced objects, reducing the time to initiate subsequent requests.
     - **Network Traffic**: Less network traffic due to fewer connections being opened and closed.
     - **CPU Overhead**: Lower CPU overhead because a single connection handles multiple objects.

 - **Non-Persistent TCP (HTTP/1.0)**:
     - **Connection**: Each object requires a new TCP connection, which is terminated after the object is transferred.
     - **Round Trip Times (RTTs)**: Two RTTs + file transmission time are required per object—one for the TCP connection and another for the HTTP request/response.
     - **Network Traffic**: More network traffic due to the frequent opening and closing of connections.
     - **CPU Overhead**: Higher CPU overhead for handling multiple connections , as each object requires a separate connection.

-9. Tell me how a Non-Persistent HTTP and Persistent HTTP works.
+### 9. Tell me how a Non-Persistent HTTP and Persistent HTTP works.
 - Non-Persistent HTTP:
   1. HTTP `client` initiates TCP connection to HTTP server (process) at www.someSchool.edu on port 80